-Bush Trees, pot-grown, sent from pot, T. Bush Trees, outdoor-grown, 2/3 year L.
+Bush Trees, pot-grown for pot culture, sent from pot, T.

 A Nectarine is a form of Peach and requires exactly the same treatment except that it needs more frequent watering while the fruit is swelling or the fruit will tend to split.